Clinical-Genomics/development/docs/dev/repository.md

 # Repository Guidelines @clinical-Genomics

+## Mandatory
+- Add responsible and deputy of the repository to AM doc #1098.

-This is a list containing all items that need to be set up so that repositories are compatible with AM `1042 Verifications and Validations`.
+This is a list containing all items that are **highly** recommended to be set up for Clinical Genomics repositories.

 1. **Add code owners**:
 The repository should have at least two active contributors that understand the code and help review and sign off on changes (merges to master and releases).
 You can document this with code owners in the `.github/CODEOWNERS` document (read up on [codeowners](https://help.github.com/en/articles/about-code-owners)), or through GitHub contributions and write permissions.
 This involves testing and code review.
 Testing can be done by the user proposing changes, but as with all good peer review, this is not ideal.
 See also AM doc #1098.